kingparra/blog/03_reflecting_on_harmony.md

 ## What makes a harmony sound consonant or dissonant?

-When notes with simple frequency ratios, like 5:4, their overtones align well and they sound blended.
+When notes with simple frequency ratios, like 4:5, their overtones align well and they sound blended.
 This is consonance.
-When notes have complex frequency ratios, like 45:32, their partials clash more, creating dissonance: tension, roughness or instability.
+When notes have complex frequency ratios, like 32:45, their partials clash more, creating dissonance: tension, roughness or instability.
+The ratios are formattted like this `lower_freq:upper_freq`.

 # What do they call that feeling of "back-and-forth" between two notes in a harmony?
 Like a minor has a faster back-and-forth than a major to me.
 Do you know what I mean?